lsst-dm/dmtn-185/index.rst

 This document is the report of the Provenance Working Group charged through :cite:`LDM-722`.
 The charge was to assess the provenance capabilities and uncaptured needs relating to the Gen3/Butler registry.

-As the Working Group was constituted with representation from DM, EPO and SIT-COM, we quickly established that it was less than ideal to consider Gen3 provenance in isolation, and we widened the net to include related systems to ensure there were no gaps in the whole-system’s ability to record provenance of interest.
+As the Working Group was constituted with representation from DM, EPO and SIT-COM, we quickly established that it was less than ideal to consider Gen3 provenance in isolation, and we widened the net to include related systems to ensure there were no gaps in the whole system's ability to record provenance of interest.
 Ultimately we conducted a survey of provenance capabilities and needs across all systems that are involved in the kind of activities that will take place during commissioning and operations.
 As there is no equivalent document, we hope this report will be of use to the wider observatory and eliminate the need to have additional, system-specific Working Groups.
 The original scope of the charge (Gen3-related provenance) can be found in the section entitled `PipelineTask-level provenance <#_abyshwxrnm0j>`__.

 Approach